OlivierLD/ROB/raspberry-sailor/RESTNauticalAlmanac/README.md

 Designed to be part of other projects, see `RESTNavServer`, `RESTTideEngine`, ...

-It also provides a way to generate the French `Table 500` (Dieumegard & Bataille).
+It also provides a way to generate the French `Tables 900` (Dieumegard & Bataille, see [here](http://navastro.free.fr/dieumegard1.htm)).
 Look into the `RESTNavServer` module, in the `launchers/pub` folder, there is a `publish.tables.sh` script.

 ---